-- o the number of shares and name of the series, - o the voting powers of the series, including the right to elect directors, if any, - o the dividend rights and preferences, if any,

-- o redemption terms, if any, - o liquidation preferences and the amounts payable on liquidation or dissolution, - o the terms upon which the series may be converted into any other series or class of our stock, including the common stock and - o any other terms that are not prohibited by law.
+- the number of shares and name of the series, - the voting powers of the series, including the right to elect 0 directors, if any, - 0 the dividend rights and preferences, if any, - 0 redemption terms, if any, - liquidation preferences and the amounts payable on liquidation 0 or dissolution, 0 - the terms upon which the series may be converted into any other series or class of our stock, including the common stock and - any other terms that are not prohibited by law.

-7.45% SERIES 3 CUMULATIVE REDEEMABLE PREFERRED STOCK
+7.45% Series 3 Cumulative Redeemable Preferred Stock

 The Series 3 preferred shares are represented by depositary shares.
 Each depositary share represents 1/10th of a share of Series 3 preferred stock.
 The Series 3 preferred shares have a liquidation preference of \$250 per share (\$25 per depositary share) and are entitled to a cumulative dividend at the rate of 7.45% of the liquidation preference per year (\$1.8625 per year per depositary share).
-As to the limited matters on which the Series 3 preferred stock is entitled to vote, generally voting as a class with other preferred shares upon which like voting rights have been granted, each share of Series 3 preferred stock is entitled to one vote per \$25 of liquidation preference.
+As to the limited matters on which the Series 3 preferred stock is which like voting rights have been granted, each share of Series 3 preferred stock is entitled to one vote per \$25 of liquidation preference.
 At any time after April 3, 2008, we have the right, but not the obligation, to redeem the Series 3 preferred stock for cash at a redemption price of \$250 per share (equivalent to \$25 per depositary share), plus all accrued but unpaid dividends.